 IMT Institute for Advanced Studies Lucca offers a multidisciplinary PhD program that integrates scientific competences of economics, engineering, computer science, physics, applied mathematics, statistics, history and sciences of cultural heritage.
 It offers a unique and characteristic patrimony of competences within the broad framework of the analysis and management of a plurality of systems.
-The three year program is articulated in curricula.
-The 8 curricula currently offered are field-specific, although in many instances they share a common scientific background.
-Candidates can apply for one (or more) of the following curricula:
+From the Academic Year 2015-16, the three year program is articulated in 3 curricula.
+Candidates can apply for one (or more) of the

 All students therefore participate in set of graduate courses held by world-renowned researchers.
 As made evident above by the number of course that students in different curricula share, the program is embedded within a multidisciplinary methodological and educational framework.

 The course offerings have been designed with a twofold purpose.
 First, to assure through that all students have the necessary scientific skillset.
 Second, to guarantee the appropriate training in each specific discipline and to introduce students to the state-of-the-art results in the corresponding field.
 To instill a broader cross-field standpoint, some of them are accessible to students in other curricula.

 Each student must construct a personal study plan with his/her Advisor, drawing from the entire range of course offerings, long seminars and laboratories, to best suit his or her background and research interests.

 All courses, long seminars and laboratories can be with or without final examination: students have to agree with their Advisors upon the activities with exams (and then sit them according to the indications of the lecturers).

 Moreover, every doctoral student is affiliated with one of the Institute's research units.
 A rich seminar series completes the educational program, introducing the student to a variety of cutting-edge research topics.
 IMT's education model that seeks to integrate education and research is therefore fully realized.